apache/beam/sdks/python/README.md

 ### Basic pipeline

-A basic pipeline creates a PCollection from an iterable and uses the pipe operator to chain PTransforms.
+A basic pipeline creates a `PCollection` from an iterable and uses the pipe operator to chain `PTransform`s.

 ```python
 # Standard imports